balena-io/balena-cli/INSTALL-LINUX.md

 workstation as the balena CLI.
 The [advanced installation options](./INSTALL-ADVANCED.md#additional-dependencies) document describes other possibilities.

-### balena ssh
+### balena device ssh

-The `balena ssh` command requires the `ssh` command-line tool to be available.
+The `balena device ssh` command requires the `ssh` command-line tool to be available.
 Most Linux distributions will already have it installed.
 Otherwise, `sudo apt-get install openssh-client` should do the trick on Debian or Ubuntu.

-The `balena ssh` command also requires an SSH key to be added to your balena account: see [SSH Access documentation](https://www.balena.io/docs/learn/manage/ssh-access/).
+The `balena device ssh` command also requires an SSH key to be added to your balena account: see [SSH Access documentation](https://www.balena.io/docs/learn/manage/ssh-access/).
 The `balena key*` command set can also be used to list and manage SSH keys: see `balena help -v`.